 The next performances were then revealed to be from the undergrOund idOl series of solo songs by each OnlyOneOf member.
 The series became popular throughout 2022 and early 2023 for its honest portrayal of queer identity and same-sex relationships – a bold move from a K-Pop group, particularly as South Korea’s LGBTQ+ community continues to fight against discrimination.

 Each night had a different set of songs from the series.
 The first night only featured Yoojung’s “begin,” and Rie’s “because,” while the second night Junji performed his song, “be mine,” while Mill performed “beat.”
 Fans reported that “be free” by KB and “beyOnd” by Nine were performed at the tour’s next stop in Chicago on April 2.
-Despite being solo stages, each member’s dance performance was supported by the rest of the group and portrayed the relationship between the two leads of each of undergrOund idOl’s six music videos.
+Despite being solo stages, each member’s dance performance was supported by the rest of the group and portrayed the relationship between the two leads of each of the undergrOund idOl’s six music videos.

 In the following ment, OnlyOneOf thanked lyOns for their overwhelmingly warm reception of the solo stages. (“You ate!” someone in the audience screamed on night one, to which Rie responded by throwing them a hand heart.)
 Yoojung admitted he was very nervous while he shook out the stage anxiety, but thanked the audience for their love.